ConsciousML/terragrunt-template-live-aws/docs/ci_cd.md

 ### Continuous Integration (CI)

-Runs automatically on every pull request to `main` and consists of four jobs:
+Runs automatically on every pull request to `main` and is composed of four jobs:

 #### 1. HCL Format Check
 Validates that all Terragrunt (`.hcl`) files are properly formatted.